 So much for today.
 Yesterday was a red letter day because we were graced with the company of our children for dinner.
 Anticipating this wondrous event scheduled for the evening, our day was somewhat mundane.
 It involved going in to town to do the laundry and to walk the flea market (every Tuesday in BJ).
 The flea market is an interesting mix of other people’s cast-offs antiques, oddities and cheap socks, sunglasses and gloves.
 There are also artisans and artists in about equal measure.
 I happened to get into a conversation with a photographer, who, lo and behold, also had work in the Manito Art League show.

 After lunch, and the requisite attempt to take a nap, we read until it was time for me to go pick up Gerry at camp.
 Oscar was on a day off with two other friends and he had the car that the boys share at camp.
 Gerry just had what they call “an early night” meaning he was off right after dinner, so I drove over to RAC to pick him up.
-He came bearing laundry, of course.
+He came bearing laundry, of course, friends in tow.

 They stayed talking after dinner until about 10, so all in all, we got our kid fix.